lbseale/HaskellSchool/en/lessons/basics/control-structures.md

 ## If Statements

-Haskell provides a simple set of keywords for `if` statments, with only a single `else` condition
+Haskell provides a simple set of keywords for `if` statements, with only a single `else` condition

 ```haskell